micheleantonazzi/statistical-method-for-machine-learning/README.md

 ## Metrics during training phase

-The following graphs report the metrics trend for each model for both training and validation phases, calculated using the first holdout.
+The following graphs show the trend of the metric for each model during the training phase, calculated both with the training and test sets.

 **Perceptron**